West Indies women's cricket team in India and Pakistan in 2003–04

 The West Indies women's cricket team toured India and Pakistan between February and April 2004.
 They played India in five One Day Internationals, which India won 5–0.
 They played Pakistan in one Test match and seven One Day Internationals, with the Test ending as a draw and the West Indies winning the ODI series 5–2.
 The Test match was the last Test played by both Pakistan and the West Indies.
-Pakistan batter Kiran Baluch scored the highest ever score in Women's Test cricket, with 242 in the first innings of the Test match.
+Pakistan batter Kiran Baluch scored the highest ever score in Women's Test cricket, with 242 in the first innings of the Test match, which the West Indies managed to draw after being asked to follow on.